Trump to visit new Florida immigration detention facility

 President Donald Trump is planning to visit a new immigration detention facility in the Florida Everglades, according to Gov. Ron DeSantis

-WASHINGTON -- President Donald Trump will visit a new immigration detention facility in the Florida Everglades on Tuesday, showcasing his border crackdown in the face of humanitarian and environmental concerns.
+WASHINGTON -- President Donald Trump will visit a new migrant detention facility in the Florida Everglades on Tuesday, showcasing his border crackdown in the face of humanitarian and environmental concerns.

+White House press secretary Karoline Leavitt said it will be “informally known as Alligator Alcatraz," a moniker that has alarmed immigrant activists but appeals to the president's aggressive approach to deportations.

+“There's only one road leading in, and the only way out is a one way flight," she said.
+"It is isolated and it is surrounded by dangerous wildlife and unforgiving terrain.”

 The governor, who unsuccessfully challenged Trump for the Republican presidential nomination last year, said he spoke with Trump over the weekend.
 He also said the site obtained approval from the Department of Homeland Security.